Skip to content

 There are two options for connecting an external antenna to a GNSS Flex module:

-• An external antennas can be connected through the U.FL connector on the GNSS Flex board.
+• An external antenna can be connected through the U.FL connector on the GNSS Flex pHAT.

 • However, for a sturdier connection, there is a signal pass-through between the U.FL and SMA antenna connectors on the GNSS Flex pHAT.
-To utilize the SMA connector, user can bridge the U.FL connections of the boards with a U.FL cable.
+To utilize the SMA connector, users can bridge the U.FL connections between the boards with a U.FL cable.

 Antenna connection with SMA adapter